benmvp/slides/2018/reactalicante/react-perf.md

 - The first one is a library for "windowing"
   * Only displaying a subset of a list to limit DOM nodes
 - Didn't have time to discuss how to debug performance issues
-  * These articles discuss this in details
+  * These articles discuss this in detail
 - My favorite one is running Chrome 4x slower to expose issues

 /////